 When grouping database instances by services, you first need to associate the database instances with services and then identify the services that contain one or more objects used by the monitored databases.
-For more information about services in Foglight, see the Foglight User Help.
+For more information about services in Foglight for SAP ASE, see the Foglight for SAP ASE User Help.